Francis Collins: Nomination and confirmation

 In October 2009, shortly after his appointment as NIH director, Collins stated in an interview in The New York Times: "I have made it clear that I have no religious agenda for the N.I.H., and I think the vast majority of scientists have been reassured by that and have moved on."
 On October 1, 2009, in the second of his four appearances on The Colbert Report, Collins discussed his leadership at the NIH and other topics such as personalized medicine and stem cell research.
 And, in November 2011, Collins was included on The New Republic's list of Washington's most powerful, least famous people.
 Collins appeared on the series finale of The Colbert Report, participating in a chorus with several other famous people singing "We'll Meet Again".

 On June 6, 2017, President Donald Trump announced his selection of Collins to continue to serve as the NIH Director.
 On 19 December 2017, Collins and the NIH lifted the Obama moratorium on gain of function research because it was deemed to be "important in helping us identify, understand, and develop strategies and effective countermeasures against rapidly evolving pathogens that pose a threat to public health."
 In October 2020, Collins criticized the Great Barrington Declaration's "focused protection" herd immunity strategy, calling it "a fringe component of epidemiology.
 This is not mainstream science.
 It's dangerous.
 It fits into the political views of certain parts of our confused political establishment."
-In a private email to Fauci, Collins called the authors of the declaration "fringe epidemiologists" and said that "There needs to be a quick and devastating published take down of its premises".
-The Wall Street Journal's editorial board accused Collins of "work[ing] with the media to trash the Great Barrington Declaration." and of "Shut[ting] Down Covid Debate".
+In a private email to Fauci, Collins called the authors of the declaration "fringe epidemiologists" and said: "There needs to be a quick and devastating published take down of its premises."
+The Wall Street Journal's editorial board accused Collins of "work[ing] with the media to trash the Great Barrington Declaration" and of "Shut[ting] Down Covid Debate".
 On January 15, 2021, President-elect Joe Biden announced his selection of Collins to continue to serve as NIH Director.
 On October 5, 2021, Collins announced that he would resign as NIH director by the end of the year.
 His last day was 19 December 2021.